ngamtheproject/ngamtheproject.github.io/content/authors/kimvnt/_index.md

 #      institution: THPT Chuyên Lê Hồng Phong
 #      year: 2021-Nay

-# Social/Academic Networking
-# For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
-#   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
-#   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-#  - icon: envelope
-#    icon_pack: fas
-#    link: 'mailto:test@example.org'
   - icon: facebook
     icon_pack: fab
     link: https://www.facebook.com/kimm.mnh
   - icon: instagram
     icon_pack: fab
     link: https://www.instagram.com/kimm.mnh
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: files/cv.pdf

-# Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ''

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Đồng sáng lập
 ---